eb18608/BIF/Portfolio B/Overview and requirements.md

 *	A customization system will also be available outside of gameplay
     -	Different bio-sensors can be equipped on the drone
     -	Each bio-sensor adds some functionality to either the UI (i.e. minimap) or the drone itself (i.e. the ability to pick up more than one object)
-    -	Bio-sensors will also contain educational flavour text about the animal that inspired it
+    -	Bio-sensors will also contain educational flavour text about the <!--animal that inspired it--> STEM research that inspired it

 # Requirements:
 ## Core user stories and flow steps: